-Subject: Uniform Principles Governing State Transactional Taxation of

-Telecommunications-Vendee and Vendor Versions (1993)
+Principles Governing State Transactional Taxation of Telecommunications-Vendee and Vendor Versions (1993)

 In November 2008, the Uniformity Committee undertook a review of the Commission's sales and use/transactional tax uniformity regulations to assess their continued relevancy, as well as whether they present any conflict with the Streamlines Sales and Use Tax Agreement (SSUTA).
-The Uniformity Committee recommends that the Principles Governing State Transactional Taxation of Telecommunications-Vendee and Vendor Versions (1993) be repealed because the recommendation conflicts with certain provisions of SSUTA and its structure is based on superseded federal law.
+The Committee determined that the Uniform Principles Governing State Transactional Taxation of Telecommunications-Vendee and Vendor Versions (1993) should be repealed as outdated in light of current regulatory structures and thus no longer relevant.